DesignOpen/designopen.github.io/CONTRIBUTING.md

 ### 2. Let a core contributor know what you are interested in doing

-To make sure we are stepping on each other's toes it's a good idea to contact us about your work *before* you start doing work.
+To make sure we aren't stepping on each other's toes, it's a good idea to contact us about your work *before* you start doing work.
 We recommend starting a [GitHub issue](https://github.com/DesignOpen/designopen.github.io/issues) so everyone can participate in the conversation, but feel free to contact us through any of the channels mentioned above.

 ### 3. Show progress